BackToAction/ARCore/src/ARCHCore/Information.md

    Don't Comment On Bugs Or Programming Mistake.
     The Plugins Doesn't Expect To Working On Pocketmine (php5) , ClearSky , Imagicalmine .
       Not For Sale.
-        For Public Release In (2/7/2016).
+        For Public Release In (1/7/2016).
-          Last Update In (2/7/2016).
+          Last Update In (1/7/2016).
-            There Will Be No Public Updates.
+            There Will Be No Updates.

+This Plugins Will Break If You Edit The Plugins.